MichaelViuff/DNP/Assignment/README.md

 ![alt text](Images/image-16.png)

 Finally, select [Add].
-Note: In the image above, it says <Shared>.
-In yours it says <Server>.
+Note: In the image above, it says "Shared".
+In yours it should say "Server".

 ### Create Repository Interfaces